16 Best Books on Leadership Styles

 Get this book

 #10.
-The Leadership Experience by Richard L. Daft
+The Leadership Experience

 Daft’s book can help people who are already in a management position, and it is one of the best books on leadership styles.
 It offers strategies and skills that people can use in order to be a successful manager in today’s climate.
-Also, it takes the latest leadership theories and puts them into practice.
-Rather than just discuss the theories themselves, it explains what they mean in the real world.
+Also, it takes the latest theories and puts them into practice.
+Rather than just discussing the theories themselves, it explains what they mean in the real world.

 Get this book

 #11.
-Learning Group Leadership: An Experiential Approach by Jeffrey Kottler
+Learning Group Leadership: An Experiential Approach

 Who’s it for: People who are managing a group of employees or volunteers.